Select Page

 Background

-After World War II, Germany was divided into two separate countries: East Germany, known as the German Democratic Republic (GDR), and West Germany, known as the Federal Republic of Germany.
-Berlin, the capital city, was also divided into East and West Berlin.
-The Berlin Wall, constructed in 1961, further divided the city and its landmarks, including Alexanderplatz.
+After World War II, Germany was divided into two separate countries: , The two countries being East Germany or the German Democratic Republic and West Germany also referred to as the Federal Republic of Germany.
+Much like the rest of Germany, the capital also known as Berlin was split between east and west Berlin.
+In 1961 the Berlin Wall was built splitting Alexanderplatz and the rest of the city even farther.

 Monuments and Landmarks